 Towards the Spanish Arch I run.
 A grungy looking teenage couple are locked in embrace against the outer wall of the arch as the river Corrib gushes by, oblivious.
 They drink from each other’s eyes and then kiss and drink again as if the mere sight of each other’s beauty gives as much pleasure as the physical contact.
 If magic exists, then this is it.

 Through the Spanish Arch I propel myself.

 On this side there are people scattered here and there drinking various alcoholic concoctions.
 There is a mix of hardened drinkers, young fresh looking drinkers and everything else in between.
 Two teenage girls are smiling awkwardly, facing each other in a seated folded leg position on the ground as some much older and very drunk looking male is saying something to them as he sways slightly.
-They’re too polite to tell him to leave them alone and yet it is clear they don’t want to speak to him.
+They’re too polite, or maybe too scared, to tell him to leave them alone and yet it is clear they don’t want to speak to him.